wandb/docs/docs/guides/track/log/log-tables.md

 #### Adding data to resumed runs

 You can incrementally update a W&B table in resumed runs by loading an existing table from an artifact, retrieving the last row of data, and adding the updated metrics.
-After reinitializing the table for compatibility, log the updated version back to W&B.
+Then, reinitialize the table for compatibility and log the updated version back to W&B.

 ```python
 # Load the existing table from the artifact